sitespeedio/coach/README.md

 - The coach is open-source.
 The advice is public, you can check it and change it yourself.
 Help us make the coach even better!
 - The coach can combine knowledge from the DOM with HAR to give you super powerful advice.
 - The CLI output is pretty nice.
 You can configure how much you want to see.
 Use it as fast way to check the performance of your page.
-- The coach will be part of sitespeed.io 4.0 and it will be awesome!

-## Work in progress!

-We know you want the coach to help you but right now YOU need to help the coach!
-The coach is new and need more advice.
-Send a PR with a new advice, so the coach gets more knowledge!
-Check out the [issues](https://github.com/sitespeedio/coach/issues), try the project and give us feedback!
-In a couple of months we will release 1.0.

 ## How to use the coach